TimoSavi/ceif/docs/tweaking.md

 - 0.373435: Percentage based anomaly score (means that 90% of training data have lower score than 0.373435)
 - 0.319595: Test data average score

-This can be used when analysing the input data as whole, if the number printed by %h is large to compared to expected value (here 10% of samples) then the whole analysed data set might be have bias.
+This can be used when analysing the input data as whole.
+If the number printed by %h is large compared to expected value (here 10% of samples) then the whole analysed data set might be have bias.